-Last month, Tavin's mother received a sending from Tavin.
-The message was short, as all such magical communications are, and surprised Tara Lar, as Tavin had never shown any magical aptitude: "Am well.
+Last month, Tavin's mother received a strange, magical message from Tavin.
+The message was short but surprised Tara Lar, as Tavin had never shown any magical aptitude: "Am well.
 Have found island at one thousand due west of Ortis six hundred north line.
 Ship gone.
 Send help.
 In danger.
 Love, Tavin."

 Tara Lar wants to hire a ship and crew to rescue her son and restore her family's fortune.
-All she can offer is her last 1,000 gp and the ship Hope of Glory.
+All she can offer is her last 1000gp and the ship Hope of Glory.
 She wants to accompany the characters, but she is elderly and in poor health and can be convinced to stay home.
 If they bring her along, she assumes command whenever possible but needs to be protected from the rigors of the expedition and the dangers of the island.